carlag-raft/raft-exercise/README.md

      - highlight the product’s benefits for the company

 Day 2
-Time: 2 hours
+Time: 2.5 hours
 Required Attendees: Product Manager, Product Owner, Stakeholders, and Development Team
 Goal: Project Goals and Objectives (what is the project going to do)

-1. Product Owner sets forth the goals of the project, group discusses project’s priorities (15 minutes)
+1. Product Owner sets forth goals of the project (15 minutes)
+2. Group discusses project’s priorities (15 minutes)
-2. Scope/Deliverables - The product owner shares high-level goals for the project over the coming period (30 minutes)
+3. Scope/Deliverables - The product owner shares high-level goals for the project over the coming period (30 minutes)
    - Discussion of project deliverables
-3. Group colloborates to come up with high level functional and non-functional requirements (1 hour)
+4. Group colloborates to come up with high level functional and non-functional requirements (1 hour)
    - Group further discusses and reviews scope areas
-4. State what must happen for the project to be considered successful (15 minutes)
+5. State what must happen for the project to be considered successful (30 minutes)
+   - Project goals and the success criteria

 Day 3
 Time: 2 hours